African Art Beats is proud to present - Microcosms - Saadio's latest body of work.

 “Through my work I try to transmit what my eyes see on the walls and in the cities of Dakar, Bamako, or Barcelona… It is street art in my own way.”

-Saadio’s paintings burst with life - they tell bright and animated stories, inviting the viewer to pause and enter another world.
-His works display an array of individuals pursuing their daily occupations along busy streets, surrounded by honking buses and cars, speeding scooters, and scurrying animals.
-Subjects out of scale, popping colors and mysterious signs cover the canvas, leaving it to the viewer’s imagination to fill in the narrative.
-Saadio finds inspiration and renewal from graffiti, the news, TV, and everything else he sees around him.
+Saadio’s paintings burst with life.
+They tell the bright and animated stories of an array of individuals pursuing their daily occupations in busy streets, surrounded by honking buses and cars, speeding scooters, and scurrying animals.
+Subjects out of scale, popping colors, and mysterious signs cover the canvas, leaving it to the viewer’s imagination to fill in the narrative.

-Fascinated by the work of the numerous decorators who lived in his busy Dakar neighborhood, Saadio was drawn to painting at a young age.
-He learned a trade to please his parents but could not resist his urge to paint.
-In his long career as an artist, he spent time in the studios of renowned Senegalese artists Kalidou Kassé and Kre Mbaye.
+Fascinated by the work of the numerous billboard painters who lived in his busy Dakar neighborhood, Saadio was drawn to painting at a young age.
+As an adult, he trained in the studios of renowned Senegalese artists Kalidou Kassé and Kre Mbaye, and was deeply influenced by Jean-Michel Basquiat.
+Saadio’s inspiration comes from the graffiti which cover the walls of Dakar as well as from current events.